-All individuals having an HIV test should undergo repeat testing at the appropriate time interval if the current test does not adequately cover the window period for a high-risk sexual contact (see Section 7, page 20).
+All individuals having an HIV test should undergo repeat testing at the appropriate time interval if the current test does not adequately cover the window period for a high-risk sexual contact (see Section 7 Testing technology).

-An annual test is recommended for (Grade 1C):

-- Heterosexuals who have changed sexual partner(s); - PWID; - Sex workers; - Sexually active MSM (other than those with one long-term mutually exclusive partner).

-MSM reporting any of the following should test every 3 months:

-- Condomless anal intercourse with partner(s) of unknown or serodifferent HIV status, where the contact is not known to be virologically supressed (i.e. not protected by TasP), over the last 12 months (Grade 1B); - Multiple or anonymous partners since the last HIV test (Grade 1C); - More than 10 sexual partners, over the last 12 months (Grade 1B); - Drug use during sex over the last 6 months (Grade 1B for methamphetamine or inhaled nitrites; Grade 1C for GHB/GBL, ketamine or other novel psychoactive substances).

-MSM should be offered repeat HIV testing at follow-up attendance after treatment for syphilis, or anogenital gonorrhoea or chlamydial infection (Grade 1C).

-Three-monthly HIV testing should be routinely offered as part of monitoring for PrEP (Grade 1B).

-Systematic recall strategies should be considered for those who are eligible for but decline PrEP (Grade 1C for MSM and transgender women and Grade 1D for other populations).

-The provision of home-based self-sampling and testing can increase testing frequency in MSM and may benefit all at-risk groups (Grade 1B for MSM).

-SMS text reminders should be used to increase re-attendance and HIV testing rates in MSM and others at elevated risk (Grade 1C).

-Regular, repeat HIV testing should form part of an integrated risk reduction strategy aimed at reducing behavioural risk (Grade 1A for MSM; 1C for other groups).
+- An annual test is recommended for (Grade 1C): - O PWID: - Sex workers (those who fall into other risk categories such as MSM and trans women should test more frequently); - Sexually active MSM (as a minimum; other than those with one long-term mutually exclusive partner). - MSM reporting any of the following should test every 3 months: - Condomless anal intercourse with partner(s) of unknown or serodifferent HIV status, where the contact is not known to be virologically supressed (i.e. not protected by TasP), over the last 12 months (Grade 1B); - Multiple or anonymous partners since the last HIV test (Grade 1C); - More than 10 sexual partners, over the last 12 months (Grade 1B); - O Drug use during sex in the last 6 months (Grade 1B for methamphetamine or inhaled nitrites; Grade 1C for GHB/GBL, ketamine or other novel psychoactive substances). - MSM should be offered repeat HIV testing at follow-up attendance after treatment for syphilis, or anogenital gonorrhoea or chlamydial infection (Grade 1C). - Three-monthly HIV testing should be routinely offered as part of monitoring for PrEP (Grade 1B). - Systematic recall strategies should be considered for those who are eligible for but decline PrEP (Grade 1C for MSM and trans women and Grade 1D for other populations). - The provision of home-based self-sampling and testing can increase testing frequency in MSM and may benefit all at-risk groups (Grade 1B for MSM). - SMS text reminders should be used to increase re-attendance and HIV testing rates in MSM and others at elevated risk (Grade 1C). - Regular, repeat HIV testing should form part of an integrated risk-reduction strategy aimed at reducing behavioural risk (Grade 1A for MSM; 1C for other groups).